Research and Reports

 DISCOVER OUR RESEARCH AND REPORTS

-Faculty Perspective: Finance Department Chair David Musto Discusses Impact Investing Research
+Faculty Perspective: Professor David Musto Discusses Impact Investing Research

 “Contracts with (Social) Benefits”, a new study by researchers at the Wharton School, Chicago Booth, and Georgia State University College of Law, examines how impact investors draft their legal contracts to achieve their social benefit goals.